 Computer Software Engineer Requirements

-As preparation for a computer science education, high school classes in elementary algebra and geometry are required while trigonometry, calculus, physics and chemistry courses and AP courses in computers and advanced technology are recommended.
+To prepare for a college degree program in computer science, high school classes in elementary algebra and geometry are require, while trigonometry, calculus, physics and chemistry courses, and AP courses in computers and advanced technology are recommended.
 For some entry-level positions, an associate's degree in software engineering or computer science is sufficient.
 However, most positions require at least a bachelor's degree.

 - Intro to programming languages and its principles